Applying for a new job or gig in the tech industry?

 List positions held.

 For each employer, list your job title(s), employer (and, if relevant, the employer’s upstream clients), and dates of employment.
 (Don’t guess: HR may call former employers to verify your dates of employment.
-Also make sure your resume and LinkedIn profile agree on dates and positions.)
-Then provide 3–10 bullets succinctly stating your primary responsibilities and achievements.
+Also, make sure your resume and LinkedIn profile agree on dates and positions.)
+Then, provide 3–10 bullets succinctly stating your primary responsibilities and achievements.
 When possible, use specific numbers/measures to show how you helped the company, customers, and users.
-In the final bullet, list technologies and tools used.
+In the final bullet, list the technologies and tools used.

 Example Experience Entry